mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 ```
 {{< /collapse >}}

-Copy and pase the command in one terminal to forward the port of API pod:
+Copy and pase the command in a terminal to forward the port of API pod:

 {{< collapse openByDefault=true summary="port forwarding" >}}
 ```bash